CTECH-IT/ip1-2008oxfordcomma/README.md

     - Either how long you were alive or amount of asteroids
 - Game over Screen
 - Extra Stuff
+    - Indicator to show the nose of the ship
+        - Maybe a dot?
     - Power ups
         -Shield